Hemorrhoids

 Offers Telehealth

-.
+Puneet Goenka is a Gastroenterologist practicing medicine in Johnson City, Tennessee.
 Dr. Goenka is rated as a Distinguished provider by MediFind in the treatment of Hemorrhoids.
-His top areas of expertise are Childhood Volvulus, Irritable Bowel Syndrome (IBS), Portal Hypertension, Gastrectomy, and Gastrostomy.
+He is also highly rated in 66 other conditions, according to our data.
+His clinical expertise encompasses Childhood Volvulus, Irritable Bowel Syndrome (IBS), Portal Hypertension, Gastrectomy, and Gastrostomy.
+Dr. Goenka is board certified in American Board Of Internal Medicine and American Board Of Gastroenterology.

 What are the possible complications of Hemorrhoids?